The Do’s and Don’ts of Service Desk Implementation

 - Not providing information and context to users before launching the new services creates confusion, negativity, and complaints from the end-users.
 Changes to procedures often create anxiety or frustrations for most people.

-Do – Send out messaging to the end-users
+Do – Send out messages to the end-users

 - With any new service, there needs to be clear communication to the users about the new processes.
 How do they access this new service?
 What is the benefit of the new service?
 When does this service begin?
 Even something as simple as an email with contact methods and a positive message can put users at ease.
 Sending out information with clear steps and a reassuring message will mitigate user confusion.